greenstick/interactor/README.md

 # Interactor.js

-A simple, light-weight (< 5KB minified), no dependency, front-end website interaction tracker.
+A simple, light-weight (< 5KB minified), no dependency, front-end website interaction tracker for personal websites.

-Collects usage data and submits it to a user-defined server endpoint on the beforeunload event.
+Collects usage data and sendd it to a user-defined server endpoint on the beforeunload event.

-Great for creating a database to drive analytics, inform A/B testing, and guide other site optimization decisions.
+Great for creating a database to drive analytics, inform A/B testing, monitor engagement, and guide site optimization decisions.

 This data can help you analyze:
 * How your users navigate your website